Loading, please wait...

 Finding the right standard travel insurance policy can feel incredibly stressful when there are so many options out there.
 But not to worry, the last thing we want is for you to feel bogged down with choosing the right policy for you.

 Take a look at our table below for an idea about the types of different cover you can expect to get with each policy:

-Though all medical screening can be easily completed online, booking medical travel insurance for some forms of depression, such as Manic depression or Bipolar disorder can only be done through one of our insurance specialists over the phone.
-If this proves to be the case with your condition, feel free to contact a member of our specialist team at 0800 781 4086, for friendly, personal assistance in booking your travel insurance policy.
+Though all medical screening can be easily completed online, booking medical travel insurance for some forms of depression, such as bipolar disorder can only be done through one of our insurance specialists over the phone.
+If this proves to be the case with your condition, feel free to contact a member of our specialist team on our UK based helpline for friendly, personal assistance in booking your travel insurance policy.

 Holiday Extras Depression Travel Insurance

-Our travel insurance policies cover all the bases, including medical emergencies, repatriation back the the UK and lost medications to name a few.
+Our travel insurance policies cover the essentials, including medical emergencies, repatriation back to the UK and lost medications to name a few.
 Complete your medical screening through the form on the top left for your personalised quote.

 Tips for travelling with Depression

 Bring enough medication - The last thing you'll want to happen is to run out of medication in an unfamiliar country.
 In many places abroad, certain antidepressants aren't readily available so make sure you have enough medication to last for at least the whole duration of the trip.
 If possible, leave a spare bottle of pills with a close friend or relative at home who can mail this to you, should you lose your medication while abroad.

 Plan ahead - Make things easier for yourself by planning ahead effectively.
 If you are travelling between time zones and you know jet lag will be a problem, plan to take a couple of days rest when you arrive at your destination.
 If possible, try to book accommodation that is easy to get to from the airport, so you can minimise potential causes for stress.